AskMas1/iplocation-retrieval/VERCEL_DEPLOYMENT.md

 ## Files Added for Vercel Support

 ### 1. `api/ip-location.js`
 Serverless function that acts as a proxy to the IP-API service, resolving mixed content errors in production.
+The function extracts the user's real IP address from request headers and queries the IP-API service for that specific IP, ensuring you get the user's location data instead of the server's location.

 ### 2. `vercel.json`
 Configuration file that: